Quickstart

 Auditing executed commands

-Navigate to Audits > Session commands page.
+Navigate to the Audits > Session commands page.

 You can view all executed commands.